Boris Johnson urged to drop comeback bid as he lags ever further behind rival Sunak

 “Pulling out now would be the most dignified and statesmanlike thing to do.”

-With Mr Sunak’s endorsements fast approaching the 179 figure which would give him the majority of the parliamentary party, Dr Murrison said he believes party members will fall in behind the clear choice of MPs in the online ballot to choose between the final two candidates left standing on Monday.
+With Mr Sunak’s endorsements fast approaching the 179 figure, which would give him the majority of the parliamentary party, Dr Murrison said he believes party members will fall in behind the clear choice of MPs in the online ballot to choose between the final two candidates left standing on Monday.

 But others in the Sunak camp fear that, if Mr Johnson can survive the MPs’ round of the contest, members will once again favour the most right-wing candidate over the one most popular in parliament, as they did in the summer.

-There have been warnings that this could split the party, with MPs refusing to serve in a Johnson government or even refusing to take the whip and sitting as independents or defecting to other parties.
+There have been warnings that this could split the party, with MPs saying they would refuse to serve in a Johnson government, or even refuse to take the whip, and that they would instead sit as independents or defect to other parties.

-While securing the endorsement of cabinet ministers like James Cleverly and Nadhim Zahawi –the latter just 108 days after he told Johnson to quit in July – the former PM was by Sunday evening trailing Sunak by around 90 nominations.
+While securing the endorsement of cabinet ministers like James Cleverly and Nadhim Zahawi – the latter just 108 days after he told Mr Johnson to quit in July – the former PM was by Sunday evening trailing Mr Sunak by around 90 nominations.

 But close ally Jacob Rees-Mogg insisted: “I have been speaking to Boris Johnson, and clearly he’s going to stand, there’s a great deal of support for him.”

-In an 8am phone call with MPs, Mr Johnson insisted he did not regard the Privileges Committee probe, which will require him to give evidence in front of the TV cameras in the coming weeks about lockdown-breaching parties at Downing Street, as an obstacle to his return.
+In an 8am phone call with MPs, Mr Johnson insisted he did not regard the privileges committee inquiry, which will require him to give evidence in front of TV cameras in the coming weeks about lockdown-breaching parties at Downing Street, as an obstacle to his return.

-He insisted he will co-operate with the inquiry and said the process, which could lead to a suspension from parliament and a recall by-election, should be allowed to run its course.
+He insisted he would cooperate with the inquiry, and said that the process, which could lead to his suspension from parliament and a recall by-election, should be allowed to run its course.

-But Mr Baker said that the investigation would lead to the implosion of a Conservative government for the third time in a matter of months.
+But Mr Baker said the investigation would lead to the implosion of a Conservative government for the third time in a matter of months.

-Tory MPs mindful of the need to preserve their reputations for a likely hunt for new jobs after the election will refuse to “lay down their integrity to save him” in the case of a vote on punishments recommended by the committee, he said.
+He added that Tory MPs, mindful of the need to preserve their reputations given that they might face a hunt for a new job after the election, would refuse to “lay down their integrity to save [Mr Johnson]” if they were required to vote on punishments recommended by the committee.

 “At that moment his premiership will collapse,” said Mr Baker.
-“It’s a guaranteed nailed-on failure and we cannot allow it to happen.”

-He said Johnson should do “something big and statesmanlike” and put his political ambitions on hold until the process is complete.
+“It’s a guaranteed, nailed-on failure, and we cannot allow it to happen.”
+He said Mr Johnson should do “something big and statesmanlike” and put his political ambitions on hold until the process is complete.

-Arch-eurosceptic Baker’s endorsement of Sunak may deliver another nail in the coffin of Johnson’s comeback hopes, if the European Research Group of Tory MPs follow his lead when they meet early on Monday to decide who to back.
+The endorsement of Mr Sunak by Mr Baker, an arch-Eurosceptic, may deliver another nail in the coffin of Mr Johnson’s comeback hopes, if the European Research Group of Tory MPs follow his lead when they meet early on Monday to decide who to back.

-The decision of Ms Braverman to back Sunak was another heavy blow to Mr Johnson’s hopes of victory.

-A champion of the right and ERG stalwart who had been thought to be mulling her own bid for the leadership after resigning as Ms Truss’s home secretary, Ms Braverman said: “I have backed Boris from the start.
+The decision of Ms Braverman to back Mr Sunak was another heavy blow to Mr Johnson’s hopes of victory.
+A champion of the right and an ERG stalwart, who had been thought to be mulling her own bid for the leadership after resigning as Ms Truss’s home secretary, Ms Braverman said: “I have backed Boris from the start.

 “But we are in dire straits now.
 We need unity, stability and efficiency.
 Rishi is the only candidate that fits the bill and I am proud to support him.”

-And Prof Curtice cast doubt on expectations that returning Mr Johnson to No 10 would pay electoral dividends for Conservatives.
+And Prof Curtice cast doubt on expectations that returning Mr Johnson to No 10 would pay electoral dividends for the Conservatives.
 “Johnson’s popularity – never as high as is often suggested – is not what it once was,” said the polling guru, of Strathclyde University.
 “On becoming prime minister, his net satisfaction rating was -7.
 By the time he left office at the beginning of July, it stood at -45.”

-Since his precipitous fall from public affection, Mr Johnson had “never shown any sign of being able to repair the damage” caused by Partygate, he said.
+Since his precipitous fall from public affection, Mr Johnson had “never shown any sign of being able to repair the damage” caused by Partygate, said Prof Curtice.

-And he questioned Johnson supporters’ claims that he continues to hold a mandate from the 2019 election, won on the back of a promise to Get Brexit Done.
+And he questioned Mr Johnson’s supporters’ claims that he continues to hold a mandate from the 2019 election, won on the back of a promise to Get Brexit Done.

 “By the end of his time in office, support for the party among Leave voters was down to just 51 per cent,” said Prof Curtice.
 “In truth, the ‘mandate’ Johnson won in 2019 has not aged well.”